Converting Elevation DEMs to 3D Tiles

-3DTiles is an open standard for organizing massive geometry datasets into a spatial data structure for efficient access and rendering of geospatial data.
-Terrain data is well suited for this format and STK now offers a tool to convert elevation and imagery data into a 3D Tileset.
-We have a tool to help you perform the conversion called AgTerrain2Tiles.
+3D Tiles is an open standard for organizing massive geometry datasets into a spatial data structure for efficient access and rendering of geospatial data.
+Terrain data is well suited for this format, and the Ansys Systems Tool Kit® (STK®) application offers a tool (AgTerrain2Tiles) to convert elevation and imagery data into a 3D Tileset.

-AgTerrain2Tiles is a utility designed to take a collection of files that define a single resolution datasource and build a 3D Tileset representing the datasource.
-If an optional collection of imagery files is provided, the imagery will be built into the resulting collection of glTF content files.
+AgTerrain2Tiles is a utility designed to take a collection of files that define a single resolution data source and build a 3D tileset representing the data source.
+If you provide an optional collection of imagery files, the STK software will build the imagery into the resulting collection of glTF content files.

-A datasource is defined as the collection of source elevation files (e.g., tifs, dems, etc) that originates from a sole data provider.
-Examples of this include the USGS 3DEP 1/3 arc second elevation data, where one or more elevation rasters can be selected as inputs for this conversion process.
+A data source is defined as a collection of source elevation files, such as TIFs and DEMs, that originates from a sole data provider.
+Examples of this include the USGS 3DEP 1/3 arc second elevation data, where you can select one or more elevation rasters as inputs for this conversion process.

-It’s important that data is at a consistent resolution (e.g., 1/3 arc second or about 10ms) for all input files, as the processing tool uses the max resolution of the input data to determine the depth of the resulting 3DTileset tree.
+It’s important that data is at a consistent resolution, such as 1/3 arc seconds (about 10 ms), for all input files.
+The processing tool uses the maximum resolution of the input data to determine the depth of the resulting 3D tileset tree.

 Command line options

-From a command prompt, navigate to the STK Install location’s bin directory.
+From a command prompt, go to the STK Install location’s bin directory.
 Show the help by running the conversion tool and passing in the --help flag:

 .\AgTerrain2Tiles.exe --help